(set: $name to

 <blockquote>In between teaching two of her classes, Lisa Steichmann got an ultrasound to check whether cancer had spread to her lymph nodes.
 After losing four organs to the disease in the past decade, she was relieved by the results.
 But it was only the first of a series of high-stakes tests on her mind: She scheduled 12 coronavirus tests, one each week this semester.
 Despite her requests and a doctor’s note warning of the specific danger the disease poses for her, she had not gotten permission to teach fully remotely when classes started this fall, she said.</blockquote>

-Here is where our [[gameful meditation->Out of time]] effects a critique of the workbook: Rather than resisting the systems of oppression universities inhabit and uphold, the Long COVID Workbook seeks to accommodate, to shift responsibility from structures to students and faculty struggling to navigate the systems while staying alive.
+Here is where our [[gameful meditation->Out of time]] counters the advice proffered in the Long COVID Workbook: Rather than resisting the systems of oppression universities inhabit and uphold, the Long COVID Workbook seeks to accommodate, to shift responsibility from structures to students and faculty struggling to navigate the systems while staying alive.
 Countless university community members, like Steichmann, were forced to risk their lives on campus: the choice the university gave them was to either come to campus and risk their lives or to leave their jobs or programs, to lose their educational progress, their access to the degree they were earning, the insurance benefits they had accrued, and the paychecks they relied on to live.

 Choose one: